-What you must pay when you get these services What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Hearing services (routine) (continued) Benefit does not include or cover any of the following: Additional cost for optional hearing aid rechargeability Ear molds Hearing aid accessories Additional provider visits Additional batteries; batteries when a rechargeable hearing aid is purchased Hearing aids that are not TruHearing-branded hearing aids Costs associated with loss &amp; damage warranty claims Costs associated with excluded items are the responsibility of the member and not covered by the plan.
+What you must pay when you get these services What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Hearing services (routine) (continued) Benefit does not include or cover any of the following: Additional cost for optional hearing aid rechargeability Ear molds Hearing aid accessories Additional provider visits Additional batteries; batteries when a rechargeable hearing aid is purchased Hearing aids that are not TruHearing- branded hearing aids Costs associated with loss & damage warranty claims Costs associated with excluded items are the responsibility of the member and not covered by the plan.
 HIV screening There is no 50% coinsurance No prior authorization required.
-For people who ask for an HIV screening test or who are at increased risk for HIV infection, we coinsurance or copay for members eligible for Medicare-covered preventive HIV cover: screening.
-One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy
+For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: for members eligible for Medicare-covered preventive HIV One screening exam every 12 months screening.
+For women who are pregnant, we cover: Up to three screening exams during a pregnancy

-What you must pay when you get these services What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Home health agency care \$0 copay 50% coinsurance No prior authorization required.
+What you must pay when you get these What you must pay when you get these Services that are covered for you services In-Network services Out-of-Network Home health agency care \$0 copay 50% coinsurance No prior authorization required.
 Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.
-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Home infusion therapy 20% coinsurance 30% coinsurance When in-network: prior authorization is required for some drugs.
+Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Home infusion therapy 20% coinsurance 50% coinsurance When in-network: prior authorization is required for some drugs.
 Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
 The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
+Covered services include, but are not limited to: • Professional services, including nursing services, furnished in accordance with the plan of care • Patient training and education not otherwise covered under the durable medical equipment benefit • Remote monitoring • Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier will bill Original Medicare for the services that Original Medicare pays for.
+You will be billed